gitlabhq/gitlabhq/doc/ci/variables/README.md

 available in the build environment.
 It's the recommended method to use for storing things like passwords, secret keys and credentials.

-Secure Variables can added by going to your project's **Settings ➔ Variables ➔ Add variable**.
+Secure variables can be added by going to your project's **Settings ➔ Variables ➔ Add variable**.

 Once you set them, they will be available for all subsequent builds.